tno-terminology-design/tev2-specifications/docs/spec-tools/12-trrt.md

 Finding a [TermRef](@) in the file can be done by using a regular expressions (regexes - you can use [debuggex](https://www.debuggex.com/) to see what these regexps do (make sure you choose PCRE as the regex flavor to work with)).

-- For the [basic syntax](/docs/spec-syntax/term-ref-basic-syntax), you can use the PCRE regex
+- For the [default syntax](/docs/spec-syntax/term-ref-default-syntax), you can use the PCRE regex
   - [``(?:(?<=[^`\\])|^)\[(?=[^@\]]+\]\([#a-z0-9_-]*@[:a-z0-9_-]*\))``](https://www.debuggex.com/r/G1uvznpNG1mhqEx5) to find the `[` that starts a [TermRef](@), and
   - [``(?<showtext>[^\n\]@]+)\]\((?:(?<id>[a-z0-9_-]*)?(?:#(?<trait>[a-z0-9_-]+))?)?@(?<scopetag>[a-z0-9_-]*)(?::(?<vsntag>[a-z0-9_-]+))?\)``](https://www.debuggex.com/r/36D57uOvsnyPehh3) to find the various parts of the [TermRef](@) as (named) capturing groups.